jesusMdza/9-rest-api/README.md

 - PUT http://localhost:5000/api/courses/:id **\*\***
 - DELETE http://localhost:5000/api/courses/:id **\*\***

-**\*\*** *Requires Login, see the bottom*
+**\*\*** *Requires Login, **Routes That Require a Login***

 ## Download & Run
 To run this on your local machine:
 - `npm install`
 - `npm start`

-## Requires Login?
+## Routes That Require a Login
-Some routes require a valid login in order to use them.
-In Postman, you can:
+Some routes require a valid username and password in order to use them.
+You can achieve this in Postman by:
-- Create a user at https://localhost:5000/api/users
+- Creating a new user at https://localhost:5000/api/users
-- Use this login:
+- Using this login:
   - Username: **sally@jones.com**
   - Password: **sallypassword**